The 7 Most Common Home Pest Control Mistakes

 Once you spot a pest problem in your home, it’s hard to get the image of those bugs and rodents out of your head.
 A home pest invitation can drive anyone crazy.
 To reduce the likelihood of a pest problem in your home, avoid these common pest control mistakes so you can rest easier, knowing your home is clear of pests.

 A bug is a bug is a bug, right?
 And any old trap will do when you want to catch a pest, right?
 Wrong.
-You need to correctly identify the nasty, little pest you’re dealing with so you can purchase the right trap.
-If you can stomach it, get close enough to take a picture and then compare on a google search.
-If you’re still struggling, ask a good reputable pest control company to help.
+You need to correctly identify the nasty little pest you’re dealing with so you can purchase the right trap.
+If you can stomach it, get close enough to take a picture and then compare it to a Google search.
+If you’re still struggling, ask a reputable pest control company to help.

 Unfortunately, you may have just made the problem worse.
-Foraging ants represent only 8 to 10% of the colony, which means there are plenty more where they came from.
+Foraging ants represent only a small part of the colony, which means there are plenty more where they came from.
 New ants will be back in a matter of days.
 Use indoor baiting techniques instead, and the ants will bring the product back to the nest — which will eliminate the entire colony.

 Don’t put your trap in a place where you wouldn’t expect to see the pest you’re attempting to catch.
 The middle of the room typically isn’t where you’ll find rodents.
 Instead, put the traps in the pests’ regular traveling paths — along the walls, behind the refrigerator, in dark corners, etc. If you find mouse droppings somewhere, that’s an excellent place for your trap.